|JC Penney Christmas Catalog 1977 | via Wishbook|

 |Sears Christmas Catalog | 1959|

 One Thanksgiving when I was working as the spokesperson at Will Rogers World Airport, an entire family showed up for their flight all dressed as pilgrims.
-I called Jim Beckel, a photographer at The Oklahoman and said Come now, there’s an entire family dressed up like pilgrims.
+I called Jim Beckel, a photographer at The Oklahoman and said Come now, there’s an entire family dressed up as pilgrims.
 Jim hightailed it over and I got him through security.

 |Screenshot: Family Dressed As Pilgrims wait to catch flight | November 2007|